 You might be addressing a specific problem like tracking operational data, predicting inventory or just seeking to make general improvements.
 Once you find your areas for improvement, you can convert them into short term goals and objectives for each department that’s affected.

 If you don’t have executive buy-in, either financially or in the form of support, to integrate your new seed to sale software, then this whole process can become a waste of time.

 Get approval from the top first, then followed by directors of each department in question.
 A good practice is to provide a list of all the drawbacks of not using software.

 For example, say you’re seeking a CRM software to support your operation.
 You can highlight the drawbacks of tracking data on old fashioned spreadsheets and emails.
 Getting all employees’ support is also important, especially if you’ll be changing how people work day to day.

 Get an Outside Opinion

 Let’s face it, we’re all working at startups.
 It can feel like a bubble sometimes when there’s more to deal with than you can name.
 But it’s important to know what the landscape of cannabis seed to sale software looks like if you’re in the market.
-You may be familiar with contractors and consultants in the medical marijuana industry, but have you spoken with one that focuses on tech and software platforms?
+You may be familiar with contractors and consultants in the medical marijuana industry, but have you spoken with one that focuses on technology and software platforms?
 Gather the data from all sources to help make a strategic decision.

 Outsourcing support in this decision is not a bad idea.
 Getting guidance can supplement your internal expertise and help you make a smarter, more informed decision.
 We particularly recommend Rocky Mountain Cannabis Consulting (RMCC) who specializes in Metrc regulatory compliance and educates clients to help bring them up to speed.